emilosman/rssr/README.md

 # rssr

 - `rssr` is a performant, terminal-based RSS reader written in Go
-- Features YAML based configuration, tabs, `vim`-style navigation, high-speed concurrent updates, and syncing across devices with [rssr-sync](https://github.com/emilosman/rssr-sync)
+- Features YAML based configuration, tabs, `vim`-style navigation, high-speed concurrent updates, and syncing across devices

 ## Main view
 - Feeds lists are organized in tabs, and unread feeds are highlighted